-Israel, Jordan identify victims of embassy attack
+Israel removes metal detectors as tensions simmer

-Jerusalem (CNN)An Israeli security official who was attacked Sunday night at the Israeli embassy compound in Amman shot and killed the Jordanian man who attacked him, according to statements from Jordanian and Israeli officials.
+"We are engaged in discussions with the relevant parties and are committed to finding a resolution to the ongoing security issues," said a senior administration official.

-A second Jordanian man at the scene, who was the landlord of the building, was also injured and later died of his wounds.
+The United States, Russia, United Nations, and European Union -- the Quartet -- urged all sides to "demonstrate maximum restraint" and "refrain from provocative actions" in a statement released over the weekend.

-The Jordanian, who was in the embassy compound for routine furniture replacement, attacked the security official from behind, by stabbing him with a screwdriver, the Israeli Ministry of Foreign Affairs said on Monday.
+According to the Israeli Ministry of Foreign Affairs, Sunday's attack unfolded when a Jordanian, who was in the embassy compound for routine furniture replacement, attacked an Israeli security official from behind and stabbed him with a screwdriver.

 "The security official, who was slightly wounded, defended himself.
 During the incident, the Jordanian worker was killed, but the landlord was injured as well.
-He later died of his wounds," the statement said.
+He later died of his wounds," the statement said Monday.

 The Jordanian Public Security Directorate confirmed on Monday in a statement that the second Jordanian man died.
 The statement identified him as "a physician who was at the scene of the shooting."